ArkEcosystemArchive/docs-legacy/docs/developers/guidelines/repository-management.md

 While the following guidelines are not an absolute requirement or need to be enforced by tools, it is a recommendation based on what we have been trying to do in our projects lately.

-## Squashing Pull-Requests

-**When working on any project all pull-requests must be squashed.**

-The goal of doing so first and foremost is to keep PRs small and focused on a single issue.
-If you think to yourself `all my hard work and organized commits are going to be lost` then your PR is most likely out of scope and trying to solve more then one issue at a time which means you should split it up into multiple PRs that are meaningful even after being squashed.

-Another benefit of squashing is to have a clean & flat git history which allows to easily blame changes without having to go through 100 commits to finally reach what you were looking for.

 ## Structure

 Repositories across an organisation should have a consistent basic structure to make it easy to find everything across multiple different repositories.